-With respect to the weight of single fruit significant g.c.a. and s.c.a. variances were obtained indicating that both additive and non additive genetic variance are operating for this character.
+With respect to the weight of single fruit significant g.c.a. and s.c.a. variances were obtained indicating that both additive and nonadditive genetic variance are operating for this character.
 This is in conformity with the findings of Vijay and Manohar (1986a) and Veeraraghavathatham and Irulappan (1990).
-But the s.c.a. variance was slightly greater than g.c.a. variance implying a major role of the non additive component of genetic variance.
+But the s.c.a. variance was slightly greater than g.c.a. variance implying a major role of the nonadditive component of genetic variance.
 This was also reported by Sharma and Mahajan (1978), Radhika (1988), Chaudhary et al. (1991) and Shivagamasundari et al. (1992a), where as Thaker et al. (1981), Randhawa (1989), Vijay and Manohar (1986a) and Veeraraghavathatham and Irulappan (1991a) reported on the important role of additive gene action for weight of single fruit.
-This character exhibited significant reciprocal differences also which may be due to cytoplasmic inheritance of maternal effect.
-Veeraraghavathatham (1989), Veeraraghavathatham and Irulappan (1991a) and Shivagamasundari et al. (1992a) also observed reciprocal differences for this character.
-An examination of the crosses and their reciprocals revealed that the two straight crosses ( $P_5 \times P_6$ and $P_1 \times P_4$ ) and two reciprocal crosses ( $P_4 \times P_1$ and $P_3 \times P_1$ ) which showed high s.c.a. effects resulted from poor x poor general combiners.
+This character exhibited significant reciprocal differences also which may be due to cytoplasmic Veeraraghavathatham (1989), maternal effect. inheritance of Veeraraghavathatham and Irulappan (1991a) and Shivagamasundari et also observed reciprocal differences this for al. (1992a) An examination of the crosses and their reciprocals character. revealed that the two straight crosses ( $P_5 \times P_6$ and $P_1 \times P_4$ ) and two reciprocal crosses ( $P_4 \times P_1$ and $P_3 \times P_1$ ) which showed high s.c.a. effects resulted from poor x poor general combiners.

-Single fruit weight was mainly governed by dominant indicated by the significance of $H_1$ and $H_2$ . genes as Environmental influence was also seen.
-Dominant genes operating for this trait was reported by Veeraraghavathatham and Irulappan (1991a) while additive effects were stressed by Randhawa (1989) in the case of reciprocals.
-The $F_1s$ revealed seen as was preponderance of dominant alleles while the reciprocal $F_1s$ revealed more of recessive alleles.
-The proportion of dominant and recessive genes confirmed the unequal distribution of these genes in the $F_1$ s as well as in the reciprocals.
-This is in conformity with the report of Veeraraghavathatham and Irulappan An almost symmetrical distribution of positive and (1991a). negative alleles was observed.
-However, Veeraraghavathatham and Irulappan (19912) observed an unequal distribution of these alleles among the parents.
-The numerical and graphical analyses revealed overdominance which is in accordance with the findings of Veeraraghavathatham and Irulappan (1991a) but contradictory to the report of Randhawa (1989).
-The Vr-Wr graph revealed considerable genetic divergence among the parents.
-Parents $P_3$ and $P_4$ possessed more of recessive genes while the others had varying proportions of dominant and recessive genes for this trait.
+fruit weight was mainly governed by dominant Single indicated by the significance of H1 and H2. as genes Environmental influence was also seen.
+Dominant genes operating for this trait was reported by Veeraraghavathatham and Irulappan (1991a) while additive effects were stressed by Randhawa (1989) the case of reciprocals.
+The F1s revealed in as was seen dominant alleles while the reciprocal $F_1$ s preponderance of revealed more of recessive alleles.
+The proportion of dominant and recessive genes confirmed the unequal distribution of these genes in the F1s as well as in the reciprocals.
+This is in conformity with the report of Veeraraghavathatham and Irulappan almost symmetrical distribution of positive and An (1991a). negative alleles was observed.
+However, Veeraraghavathatham and Irulappan (1991a) observed an unequal distribution of these alleles among the parents.
+The numerical and graphical analyses revealed overdominance which is in accordance with the findings of Veeraraghavathatham and Irulappan (1991a) but contradictory to revealed The Vr-Wr graph report of Randhawa (1989). the considerable genetic divergence among the parents.
+Parents Pa and P4 possessed more of recessive genes while the had others varying proportions of dominant and recessive genes for this trait.